 By the way, you can also pay via a mobile telephone.

 News from January 2023 onward: This concerns, residents, students, the handicapped as well as pensioners.
 Please check with the information counter, as this has changed for 2023 to free access with the exception of sporadic travelers with less than 15 journeys per month.

 1) Day tourist cards with unlimited destinations for Euro 10 (except to Teide and Buenavista Faro?)

 2) Weekly tourist cards with unlimited destinations for Euro 50 (except to Teide and Buenavista Faro?)
 Please inquire...

-Indeed you can now purchase again a ticket from the bus driver.
-Short trips cost about Euro 1,45 and long trips from Puerto de la Cruz to Santa Cruz set you back about Euro 5,50.
-I say about, as those prices are bound to go up constantly from now on.
-This will depend on the augmenting price of Diesel, as we all know by now. the same will apply on trips to both airports, of course.
+Short trips cost Euro 1,15 with the Bonobus Tenmas card and long trips from Puerto de la Cruz to Santa Cruz set you back about Euro 4,30.
+I say about, as those prices are bound to go up or down from now on.
+Hence, I assume so does the number 100 the special bus.
+Only cash payments amount to more.

 Coronavirus measures unchanged for masks in Tita bus stations?
 No more mask are demanded inside Titsa bus stations

 However, masks of any type are still required inside guaguas the Tenerife buses by July 2022 and it looks like they are there to stay.